muratukel/SQLProject-OlistE-CommerceDataset-/OLİST-İNTRO.md

 I tried to introduce Olist a bit above, but I have placed the details about the dataset below.
 You can access it from the link.

 [Olist Brazilian E-Commerce Dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

+# Olist Dataset Analyses

+I have conducted four analyses for the Olist dataset, each focusing on different aspects:

+- **Order Analysis**: This analysis provides insights into order-related data.
+- **Customer Analysis**: Explore customer-related trends and patterns.
+- **Seller Analysis**: Gain valuable information about seller performance.
+- **Payment Analysis**: Understand payment patterns and transactions.

+I performed these analyses using PostgreSQL and organized all the SQL queries into separate files, named after their respective analysis.

+You can access the SQL query files and the results of these analyses in the corresponding folders.

+Additionally, I have created visualizations for each analysis using Power BI.
+You can find these visualizations in the files associated with the respective analysis names.

+Feel free to explore the details and insights provided in each analysis to better understand the Olist dataset.

+Happy data analysis!